NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 ) <plt:bench_gpu>

 @plt:bench_gpu shows the efficiency of the simulation when done using GPUs.
-The metric for this efficiency is considered to tbe the ratio between the products of error $epsilon$ (as calculated in @sec:analysis_numerical) and the runtime $tau$ as $|epsilon tau \/ epsilon_1 tau_1|$, where $epsilon_1, tau_1$ are the error and runtime of the sequential implementation for each coarse discretization i.e. the ratio is between error and runtime for the same coarse discretization.
+The metric for this efficiency is considered to be the ratio between the products of error $epsilon$ (as calculated in @sec:analysis_numerical) and the runtime $tau$ as $|epsilon tau \/ epsilon_1 tau_1|$, where $epsilon_1, tau_1$ are the error and runtime of the sequential implementation for each coarse discretization i.e. the ratio is between error and runtime for the same coarse discretization.
 As the goal is to minimize both error and runtime, the goal is thus to minimize this metric.
 In other words, lower is better.

-As can be seen in both the subfigures for the coarse (left) and fine (right) discretizations in @plt:bench_gpu, the simulation becomes drastically inefficient at higher discretizations.
+As can be seen in both the sub-figures for the coarse (left) and fine (right) discretizations in @plt:bench_gpu, the simulation becomes drastically inefficient at higher discretizations.
 For a spectrum of coarse discretizations, most simulations behave similarly, but those with the largest fine discretizations diverge; the rate of this divergence is proportional to the fine discretization.
 This is consistent with the fact that GPUs will take the same amount of time to run any number of threads less than what it's capable of.
 In other words, small discretizations don't saturate the GPU and thus will all run in the same amount of time while the error decreases as the coarse discretization increases.
 For a spectrum of fine discretizations, the efficiency of the simulation is nearly independent of them.

-@plt:bench_distributed shows how the efficiency depends on the coarse and fine discretizations when using the distributed implementaion presented in this work.
+@plt:bench_distributed shows how the efficiency depends on the coarse and fine discretizations when using the distributed implementation presented in this work.
 The overall behavior of these distributed results matches those of only using a single, local GPU.
 While there is little change between fine-discretization (left), efficiency strongly depends on the coarse-discretization.
 The trend is simply that smaller coarse discretizations yield much better (more accurate and less runtime) results when compared to using larger coarse discretizations.